 Title IX of the Education Amendments of 1972 (hereafter referred to as “Title IX”) prohibits discrimination on the basis of sex.
 Although it is a gender-equity law, Title IX also applies to incidents of sexual misconduct, which includes sexual harassment and assault, that prevent a student from full and equitable participation in educational programs and activities.
-North Carolina Wesleyan College will respond promptly to all complaints of sexual misconduct filed under the Title IX policy.
+North Carolina Wesleyan University will respond promptly to all complaints of sexual misconduct filed under the Title IX policy.

-North Carolina Wesleyan College is committed to providing a safe living, learning, and working environment that is free from sex-based and gender-based harassment and discrimination.
-North Carolina Wesleyan College believes that all people should be treated with respect and dignity and that we are all accountable for our actions.
-As such, North Carolina Wesleyan College does not tolerate sexual and gender discrimination, harassment, and misconduct.
+North Carolina Wesleyan University is committed to providing a safe living, learning, and working environment that is free from sex-based and gender-based harassment and discrimination.
+North Carolina Wesleyan University believes that all people should be treated with respect and dignity and that we are all accountable for our actions.
+As such, North Carolina Wesleyan University does not tolerate sexual and gender discrimination, harassment, and misconduct.

 Title IX Policy

 The Title IX policy includes definitions of prohibited conduct as well as related terms, available resources related to sexual misconduct, resolution procedures, and reporting information.
 Any person may report sexual misconduct, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sexual misconduct or sexual harassment), in person, by mail, by telephone, or by email, using the contact information listed for the Title IX Coordinator, or by any other means that results in the Title IX Coordinator receiving the person’s verbal or written report.
 When sexual misconduct is reported to any administrator, faculty, or staff, including student employees, they are obligated to share that report with the Title IX Coordinator.

 If you are not certain as to whether you wish to make a report, you are encouraged to use the College’s confidential resources to discuss your situation.
 They will not reveal what you share with anyone, including law enforcement or the Title IX Coordinator, without your consent.
 They can also provide support and connect you with additional services and resources.